Baptism

 Why not take a few moments to think about your child and your family.
 Ask God to be close to all of you as you start this amazing journey of faith.

-And if you are not Baptised yourself then talk to Revd Martin to explore this.
+And if you are not Baptised yourself then talk to our curate to explore this.

-If you are interested in Baptism for you or your child, contact the Revd Martin Short.
+If you are interested in Baptism for you or your child, contact our curate (contact details on Who's Who page).

 Powered by Church Edit